surniaulula/wpsso-google-merchant-feed/readme.txt

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds XML add-on automatically retrieves all available product information in the language (aka locale) requested.

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds XML add-on can retrieve custom product information entered in the Document SSO metabox (WPSSO Core Premium required).
-WooCommerce product variations and additional product attributes are both fully supported.
+WooCommerce product variations and additional product attributes are fully supported.

 <h3>XML Feed for Each Language</h3>

-Google merchant XML feeds for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site\'s language(s) (as provided by Polylang, WPLM, or the installed WordPress languages).
-After activating the WPSSO Google Merchant Feeds XML add-on, see the SSO &gt; Google Merchant Feeds settings page for the list of available feed URLs.
+Google Merchant Feeds XML for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site\'s language(s) from Polylang, WPLM, or the installed WordPress languages.
+After activating the WPSSO Google Merchant Feeds XML add-on, see the SSO &gt; Google Merchant Feeds settings page for the your feed URLs.

 <!-- /about -->